 How To Read Music Notesand Not sound Boring

-You’ve heard it before – people learn how to read music notes but sound cold and lifeless.
+You’ve heard it before – people learn how to read music notes and sound cold and lifeless when they play.
 What’s going on?

 When you learn how to read music notes the wrong way, it can kill your musical groove.
 And unfortunately, the more you practice, the worse it gets.

-Let’s see what is clobbering your music reading – and how to avoid it.
+Let’s see what is thrashing your music reading – and how to avoid it.

 Question: Did you learn your language by reading a book?